organix/uFork/docs/proto.md

 Each _facet_ is represented by a distinct actor, separate from each other and from the state-holder.
-The behavior of a facet is an idiomatic [`label_beh`](../lib/lib.asm), which expects the state to be a list containing the receiver and the label.
+The behavior of a facet is an idiomatic [`label_beh`](../lib/lib.asm), which expects the state to be a pair containing the receiver and the label.
 The message is arbitrary (simple or complex).

 ```
-label_beh:              ; (rcvr label) <- msg
+label_beh:              ; (rcvr . label) <- msg
     msg 0               ; msg
-    state 2             ; msg label
+    state -1            ; msg label
     pair 1              ; (label . msg)
     state 1             ; (label . msg) rcvr
     send -1             ; --